 Autocomplete helps customers find what they are looking for faster.
 Use the search bar plugin to deploy this technology on your store.

-When a customer land on your product pages, you can increase their motivation to buy if you design your page and marketing strategies to include these elements.
+When a customer lands on your product pages, you can increase their motivation to buy if you design your page and marketing strategies to include these elements.

 The law of reciprocity states that a customer will feel motivated to repay you for something you’ve given them.
 That’s why incentives like free gifts or discounts are effective ways to compel customer conversion.
 By giving customers a small gift, you can then ask them for “payment” later, in the form of signing up for a newsletter or purchasing a product “recommended for you.”